 CDE's Vision, Mission and Strategic Plan

-All students graduate ready for college and careers, and are prepared to be productive citizens of Colorado.
+All students graduate ready for college and careers, and prepared to be productive citizens of Colorado.

 Goals by 2022

-The department has four overarching goals that are focused on supporting students through every step of their schooling.
+The department has five overarching goals that are focused on supporting students through every step of their schooling.
 The goals are described in greater details in the strategic plan (PDF).